Buying preloved is great for the planet and great for your pocket. Here's what to watch out for when buying second hand yoga mats.

 Benefits of Buying Preloved Yoga Mats

-As we've already mentioned, buying used yoga mats and props means you can save money.
+Buying used yoga mats and props is a great way to find quality yoga equipment on a budget.
 When you first start a yoga class you may be able to borrow equipment from your teacher.
 But eventually you might want to buy your own kit.
 Depending on the type of yoga you do there can be a number of different props, straps and mats that you may need.

 So buying your yoga equipment second hand means you don't have to miss out on any props you may need to support you properly during practice.
 Even if you only need a mat, you may be able to afford a more premium, long-lasting mat by searching for a carefully used, second-hand yoga mat.